2 Community Strategy

 2.1(2).
 Innovation refers to making meaningful change to improve community programs, services, processes, or community effectiveness and create new value for stakeholders.

 2.1(4).
-Work systems refer to the internal work processes and the external resources your community excellence group uses to develop and produce programs and services, and deliver them successfully to residents and other customers.
+The question asks about the internal work processes and the external resources (suppliers, partners, and collaborators) your community excellence group uses to develop and produce programs and services, and deliver them successfully to residents and other customers.
+These external resources complement your community excellence group's internal work processes.
+Together, these are components of your work systems.

 2.2 Strategy Implementation: How does your community excellence group implement its strategy?